 M Series Connectors

-Are lightweight triplestart ratchet coupling type connectors designed for avionics, aerospace, military, security, motorsport and heavy duty applications.
+Are lightweight triplestart ratchet coupling type connectors designed for avionics, aerospace, Harsh Environment Connectors, security, motorsport and heavy duty applications.

-Aviation connectors, also known as military plugs, is aviation connector, i.e., cable connector.
+Aviation connectors, also known as Harsh Environment Connectors plugs, is aviation connector, i.e., cable connector.
 The number of cores is different, and the size is variable.
 But basically, they are metal housings with screw fasteners for the plugs and sockets.
 They can be fixed and secured when connected and will not come off.

 It is in use and named on aircraft.
 It finds widespread use in navigation, aerospace, and electrical applications.
 The housing material is usually made of strong and durable magnesium-aluminum alloy.
 Sockets and plugs are complementary.
 The main difference is that one is male and the other is female.

 Airline socket is called, respectively, airline plug, connector, connector, airline plug, etc. Their main function is to connect easily.
 They are mainly for signaling and power connections.
 Push-pull self-locking and threaded screw connections are available.
 The protection level is IP44, IP55, IP65, IP67, IP68, and IP69.
 The higher the protection level, the better the waterproof performance, generally used in various communication equipment and instrumentation.

 The only difference is that the air plug is suitable for industrial electricity use.
 This is because it bears a higher voltage.
 Some consist of high-voltage electrical conversions that only air plugs can satisfy.
 The general power plug can not meet the voltage requirements.

 Aviation connector is electromechanical components connected to electrical circuits.
 Therefore, the electrical parameters of the aviation connector itself are the first thing to consider when choosing the aviation connector.